s-hariharan/s-hariharan.github.io/about.md

 permalink: about/
 ---

 I am a final year undergraduate student studying in National Institute of Technology, Trichy.
-I was brought up in Hosur, India where I completed my higher secondary education.<br>
+I was brought up in Hosur, India where I completed my higher secondary education.

 The idea of describing events happening through mathematics always fascinated me.
-Fortunately I was able to find the field of Computational Material Sciecne, where mathematical modeling and experiments run in computers leads to better understanding of materials.
+Fortunately I was able to find the field of Computational Material Science, where mathematical modeling and digital experiments that are run in computers leads to better understanding of materials.

+I am seeking a PhD position to start in fall 2018.

 ## Education